RishabhTayal/RTFacebookAlbum/README.md

 You need to create an app on https://developers.facebook.com/ to use this library in an actuall app and then add the Facebook app id to your app.
 The example project is already connected to a sample app on Facebook.

 After you have created an app on Facebook you need to edit you Info.Plist.
 Add a key-value pair with key 'FacebookAppID' and value as the app id obtained from facebook app.
-Second key-calue pair would be
+Second key-value pair would be

 \<key>CFBundleURLTypes\</key><br>
 &nbsp;&nbsp;&nbsp;\<array><br>